MicrosoftDocs/VBA-Docs/Language/Concepts/Getting-Started/avoiding-naming-conflicts.md

 # Avoiding naming conflicts

 A naming conflict occurs when you try to create or use an [identifier](../../Glossary/vbe-glossary.md#identifier) that was previously defined.
 In some cases, naming conflicts generate errors such as **Ambiguous name detected** or **Duplicate declaration in current scope**.
-Naming conflicts that go undetected can result in bugs in your code that produce erroneous results, especially if you do not explicitly declare all [variables](../../Glossary/vbe-glossary.md#variable) before first use.
+Naming conflicts that go undetected can result in bugs in your code that produce erroneous results, especially if you don't explicitly declare all [variables](../../Glossary/vbe-glossary.md#variable) before first use.

 You can avoid most naming conflicts by understanding the [scoping](../../Glossary/vbe-glossary.md#scope), private [module-level](../../Glossary/vbe-glossary.md#module-level), and public module-level.